rl-institut/oemof-B3/docs/model_pipeline.rst

 .. created with snakemake --dag results/base-2050/report/ | dot -Tsvg > /docs/_img/model_pipeline.svg

-The subdirectories of oemof-B3 shown below contain configurations and data for the model.
+The subdirectories of oemof-B3 shown below contain configurations and data of the model.
 :file:`Examples` contains pre-fabricated datapackages that can readily be optimized.
 The directory :file:`scenarios` contains :file:`.yml`-files defining individual scenarios.
 Raw data is not part of the repo and has to be provided in :file:`raw`.
 Intermediate and final results will be saved in